vercel/next.js/docs/going-to-production.md

 If the page is using `getStaticProps` or automatic static optimization, then it will have s-maxage=REVALIDATE_SECONDS, stale-while-revalidate or if revalidate is not used s-maxage=31536000, stale-while-revalidate.

+If you want a different Cache-Control while using SSR you can use res.setHeader('Cache-Control', 'value_you_prefer').

 > **Note:** Your deployment provider must support edge caching for dynamic responses.
 If you are self-hosting, you will need to add this logic to the edge yourself using a key/value store.
 If you are using Vercel, [edge caching works without configuration](https://vercel.com/docs/edge-network/caching).

 ## Reducing JavaScript Size